How We Help

 When a family arrives at the Coalition, we immediately alleviate three crises: 1.)
 They will have a safe place to stay.
 2.)
 They will have nutritious meals to eat.
 3.)
 They can stay together.

 We recognize that keeping families together is incredibly important during a time of crisis, and we are one of the few emergency shelters in Central Florida that accepts intact families.
-We strive to meet their specific needs through two dedicated facilities, the Center for Women and Families (CWF) and the Women’s Residential and Counseling Center (WRCC).
+At our Center for Women and Families (CWF), families are able to stay together while they work to get back on their feet.

 Our Rapid Re-Housing Program places families with children in independent housing units in the community, and provides rent and utilities assistance along with social services.
 Case managers focus on helping these clients access job training or education courses, obtain and maintain employment, practice money management and increase personal and financial stability.
 These skills, along with overcoming other personal barriers to self-sufficiency, prepare families to sustain their housing at the completion of the program.